-Biden says he will visit US-Mexico border 'at some point'
+Trump slams Biden over border 'crisis', accused him of causing 'death and human tragedy'

 Biden’s immigration agenda includes a pathway to citizenship for 11 million undocumented immigrants, but the president last week urged migrants planning on embarking to the United States to hold off for the time being.

-Asked Sunday why his message did little to quell the chaos at the border, Biden admitted that his administration could increase efforts to transmit his message to migrants making their way to the U.S.
+Asked Sunday why his warning did little to quell the chaos at the border, Biden admitted that his administration could increase efforts to transmit his recent messaging to migrants making their way to the U.S.

-The Customs and Border Protection (CBP) facilities have been operating far beyond capacity amid a troubling surge in migrants.
+The Customs and Border Protection (CBP) facilities have been operating far beyond capacity amid a troubling surge in border crossers.
 The agency announced that it had encountered more than 100,000 migrants at the border in February, while numbers of child migrants in custody have also increased dramatically.

 The Biden administration has been moving to increase capacity of facilities to house migrants, and building a number of extra facilities — including looking at NASA sites and military bases.